All posts

 Frequently asked questions

 Will AI automation replace my employees?
-For most small businesses, no — it shifts what they spend time on.
-The realistic pattern is taking a repetitive task off someone’s plate so they can do the judgment-heavy work AI can’t.
-If a role is entirely repetitive, that’s worth an honest conversation, but it’s rarely the situation.
+For most small businesses, no. It changes what they spend their time on.
+The realistic version is taking a repetitive chore off someone’s plate so they can do the judgment-heavy work AI can’t touch.
+If a whole role is nothing but repetitive tasks, that’s worth an honest conversation, but that’s rarely the actual situation.

-How accurate is AI automation, really?
-It depends on the task, but it’s not 100%, and you shouldn’t design around the assumption that it is.
-The right approach is to put a human review step where mistakes are costly and let the AI run unattended only where errors are cheap and easy to catch.
+How accurate is it, really?
+Depends on the task, but it’s not 100%, and you shouldn’t build as if it is.
+Put a human review step wherever a mistake is expensive, and let the AI run on its own only where errors are cheap and easy to spot.

-Do I need a lot of data to get started?
-Less than people think for most tasks.
-Routing emails or drafting proposals doesn’t require a large dataset.
-Where data matters is anything trained on your specific information — there, the quality and organization of your existing documents matters more than the quantity.
+Do I need a ton of data to start?
+Less than people think for most jobs.
+Routing emails or drafting proposals doesn’t need a big dataset.
+Where data matters is anything trained on your specific information.
+There, how clean and organized your existing documents are matters more than how much of it you have.

 What’s a realistic first project?
-The one with the highest combination of volume and consistency.
-Document intake, inquiry triage, and internal-knowledge search are common starting points because they’re high-frequency and follow clear patterns.
+The one with the best mix of volume and consistency.
+Document intake, sorting inquiries, and searching your own internal knowledge are common starting points because they happen a lot and follow clear patterns.

-If you want to figure out what the right first automation project is for your business, that’s exactly what our AI consulting and automation work is designed to answer — and if the honest answer is “you don’t need this yet,” we’ll tell you that too.
+If you want to figure out what the right first project is for your business, that’s exactly what my AI consulting and automation work is built to answer.
+And if the honest answer is “you don’t need this yet,” I’ll tell you that too.

 Written by